Rillieux/Contacts/README.md

 # Contacts
-THIS IS A WORK IN PROCESS WHICH IS ONLY BEGINNING.
+> :point_up: THIS IS A WORK IN PROCESS WHICH IS ONLY BEGINNING.
 Stay tuned??

 Contacts is an example of SwiftUI life-cycle application using CoreData and MVVM Architecture.